Certificates and Special Academic Programs

 Religion and Conflict Transformation Certificate

 The Certificate in Religion and Conflict Transformation is awarded by the BTI in recognition of courses taken in Religion and Conflict Transformation at BTI schools.
-The award is determined by a committee of faculty from BTI schools.
-The Certificate is not a degree but an acknowledgement of a student’s interests, efforts and focuses within their program.
-For more information, contact the RCT office, or Dr. Judith Oleson.
+The award is determined by the Director of the Tom Porter Religion and Conflict Transformation Program and the Director of the BTI Consortium.
+The Certificate is not a degree, but an acknowledgment of a student’s interests, efforts, and focuses within their program.
+For more information, contact the RCT office at rct@bu.edu.

 Procedures

-- Submit an application form as soon as possible, and certainly before your last semester.
+- Submit the RCT Registration form as soon as possible, and certainly before your last semester.

 - Complete work by November 1st for fall graduation or April 1st for spring graduation.